altera-fpga/hls-samples/Tutorials/Tools/platform_designer/README.md

       set_false_path -from * -to [get_ports {fpga_led}]
       ```

-9. Compile the full design by clicking the 'Start Compilation' button in the Intel® Quartus® Prime GUI.
+9. Compile the full design by clicking the 'Start Compilation' button in the Quartus® Prime GUI.

       ![](assets/start-compilation-quartus.png)